History of Newfoundland and Labrador: Fishing

 Explorers soon realized that the waters around Newfoundland had the best fishing in the North Atlantic.
-By 1620, 300 fishing boats worked the Grand Bank, employing some 10,000 sailors; many were French or Basques from Spain.
+By 1620, 300 fishing boats worked the Grand Banks, employing some 10,000 sailors; many were French or Basques from Spain.
 They dried and salted the cod on the coast and sold it to Spain and Portugal.
 Heavy investment by Sir George Calvert, 1st Baron Baltimore, in the 1620s in wharves, warehouses, and fishing stations failed to pay off.
 French raids hurt the business, and the weather was terrible, so he redirected his attention to his other colony in Maryland.
-After Calvert left small-scale entrepreneurs such as Sir David Kirke made good use of the facilities.
+After Calvert left, small-scale entrepreneurs such as Sir David Kirke made good use of the facilities.
 Kirke became the first governor in 1639.
 A triangular trade with New England, the West Indies, and Europe gave Newfoundland an important economic role.
-By the 1670s there were 1700 permanent residents and another 4500 in the summer months.
+By the 1670s there were 1,700 permanent residents and another 4,500 in the summer months.

 Newfoundland cod formed one leg of a triangular trade that sent cod to Spain and the Mediterranean, and wine, fruit, olive oil, and cork to England.
-Dutch ships were especially active during the time between 1620–1660 in what was called the "sack trade."
+Dutch ships were especially active during the time between 1620–1660 in what was called the "sack trade".
 A ship of 250 tons could earn 14% profit on the Newfoundland to Spain leg, and about the same on goods it then took from Spain to England.
 The journey across the Atlantic was stormy and risky; the risk was spread mostly by selling shares.

 Before 1700 the "admiral" system provided the government.
 The first captain arriving in a particular bay was in charge of allocating suitable shoreline sites for curing fish.
 The system faded away after 1700.
 Fishing-boat captains competed to arrive first from Europe in an attempt to become the admiral; soon merchants left crewmen behind at the prime shoreline locations to lay claim to the sites.
 This led to "bye-boat" fishing: local, small-boat crews fished certain areas in the summer, claimed a strip of land as their own, and sold their catches to the migratory fishermen.
 Bye-boat fishing thus became dominant, giving the island a semi-permanent population, and proved more profitable than migratory fishing.

 The fishing admirals system ended in 1729 when the Royal Navy sent in its officers to govern during the fishing season.